New from ACTIVE: Check out our latest products here

 If you add dryer sheets to a load of activewear, it will coat the fabric with a wax-like residue, which in return, will hinder its ability to wick moisture.

-As a result, sweat will be held on the inside; this would cause unpleasant odors.
-Not to mention that it would also make the clothes more uncomfortable to wear.
+As a result, sweat will be held on the inside, which can lead to unpleasant odors.
+On top of that, it would also make the clothes more uncomfortable to wear.

 Avoid Using Dryer Sheets for Microfiber Materials